Terry Katsma

 Terry Katsma (born April 23, 1958) is an American Republican politician and businessman.
-He has been a member of the Wisconsin State Assembly since 2015, representing Sheboygan County.
+He served five terms as a member of the Wisconsin State Assembly, representing Wisconsin's 26th Assembly district from 2015 to 2025.

 Early life and education

 Katsma was born in Sheboygan, Wisconsin.
 He graduated from Sheboygan County Christian High School.
 He then received his bachelor's degree in business administration from Dordt College and his master's degree in business administration from Marquette University.

 Business career

 He worked in the banking business, having served as the senior vice president at Oostburg State Bank and later president and chief executive officer.
 Katsma had served on the Oostburg Village Board and is a Republican.